jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Escape-State-of-AP- Exposure-2024.md

 American multinational tech company:
 Exposed Spring Boot Actuator
 Restrict Access to Actuator Endpoints:
-Implement access control to ensure that sensitive Actuator endpoints, such as env, mappings, and httptrace, are accessible only to authorized users on the internal network or authenticated users with administrative privileges.
+Implement access control to ensure that sensitive Actuator endpoints, such as /env, /mappings, and /httptrace, are accessible only to authorized users on the internal network or authenticated users with administrative privileges.
 Disable Sensitive Actuator Endpoints in Production:
 1\.
-Configure the Spring Boot Actuator settings to disable endpoints like env, mappin gs, and httptrace in the production environment, or at least restrict them to aut horized, internal users only.
+Configure the Spring Boot Actuator settings to disable endpoints like /env, /mappin gs, and /httptrace in the production environment, or at least restrict them to aut horized, internal users only.
-Obfuscate Sensitive Data in env:
+Obfuscate Sensitive Data in /env:
+2\.
-1\.
-In cases where env must be used, consider redacting or obfuscating sensitive environm ent variables, such as database credentials and API keys, to prevent accidental exposu re.
+In cases where /env must be used, consider redacting or obfuscating sensitive environm ent variables, such as database credentials and API keys, to prevent accidental exposu re.
 Monitor and Log Access Attempts to Actuator Endpoints:
-1\.
+3\.
 Implement logging and monitoring of all access attempts to these endpoints, e nabling detection of any unauthorized access and facilitating incident respo nse.
 Overall, this assessment underscores how easily operational details can become visible without proper restrictions, turning what might otherwise be routine endpoints into critical vulnerabilities.
-Addressing these exposures is essential to uphold the security and integrity of the companys infrastructure.
+Addressing these exposures is essential to uphold the security and integrity of the company’s infrastructure.
-1\.
+4\.
 Implement logging and monitoring of all access attempts to these endpoints, enabling detection of any unauthorized access and facilitating incident response.
 Overall, this assessment underscores how easily operational details can become visible without proper restrictions, turning what might otherwise be routine endpoints into critical vulnerabilities.
-Addressing these exposures is essential to uphold the security and integrity of the companys infrastructure.
+Addressing these exposures is essential to uphold the security and integrity of the company’s infrastructure.
 Standout Scenarios:
 High\-Impact CVEs in the WildTotal High Impact CVEs Found This section highlights critical cases where APIs, compromised by known CVEs (Common Vulnerabilities